19th October 2016

 10. Return on Investment

 Perhaps the most important metric of all.
 There are several views you can take to establish your ROI.
 For example, one way would be to calculate the value of creating a high quality talent pool.
 In this case you can compare the average cost per hire and/or average time to hire with the number of people you place from your pool (those that come at no cost and are available when you need them).
 Other perspectives include measuring how long high quality candidates stay with the organisation and dividing that by the hiring cost and comparing that with the average cost of average hires.

-Sourcing talent can be a demanding task and without the questions to ask, it’s difficult to know whether you’re making the right choices.
-At Generator Talent, we‘re experienced in helping to sharpen our clients’ recruitment strategy and in matching our clients’ opportunities with the right candidates.
-Whether it’s market mapping, talent pooling or a full end to end executive search, we’re happy to get involved and make sure you connect with the best talent.
+To ensure top quality executives from the get go, make sure your recruitment process is flawless.
+At Generator Talent, we’re experienced in sharpening client recruitment strategies and in matching client opportunities with the right candidates.
+Whether it’s market mapping, talent pooling or a full end to end executive search, we’re happy to get involved.

 Categories: Finding Talent